richardgourley/django-relationships-explained-in-postgresql/4-onetomany-setnull.md

 ### Situation
 In this example, a property company wants to store details of its' properties and the agents who work for the company in their website database.
-The company prefer to assing ONE and only one agent to look after and rent out ONE property.
+The company prefer to assign ONE and only one agent to look after and rent out each property.
 The agent can be assigned to many properties.

+Here we have a ONE to MANY relationship, also referred to as a MANY to ONE relationship.

 - If an agent leaves the company and is deleted from the database, the company don't want to delete any of their properties.
-They would assign a new or different agent to the properties the previous agent was looking after.
+They prefer assign a new or different agent to the properties the previous agent was looking after.

-Here we have a ONE to MANY relationship, also referred to as a MANY to ONE relationship.

 ### POSTGRES - How would it work in Postgres
 - We have two tables, agent and property
 - Think of agent as the 'parent' table, which 'owns' properties.
 - Think of the property table as the 'child' table, taken care of by agents.

 - Unlike a one to one relationship, the agent_id for property shouldn't be unique.
-The agent_id of say '2' can appear many times in the property table for different. properties.
+The agent with agent_id of '2' could appear many times in the property table for different properties.
 - The agent_id has to be set null (null is default) because the Foreign Key is set to ON DELETE SET NULL.
 - The agent_id will be set to NULL for a property if an agent is deleted.
 (Rather than deleting the property).